boogy/ctftools/Tools/windows.md

 3. [Veil framework] (https://www.veil-framework.com/) Veil is a framework used to obfuscate code , comes handi when using for exemple metasploit venom
 4. [AD ACL Scanner](https://adaclscan.codeplex.com/) A tool with GUI used to create reports of access control lists (DACLs) and system access control lists (SACLs) in Active Directory.
 5. [PoshSec Framework](https://github.com/PoshSec/PoshSecFramework) The PoshSec Framework (or PSF) is a graphical front end utility for running PowerShell scripts, modules, and cmdlets.
 The PSF exposes parts of it's interface to PowerShell within the individualized PSessions.
 Each script or command that is executed is executed in a separate thread which allows you to run multiple scripts simultaneously.
+6. [Impacket](https://github.com/CoreSecurity/impacket) Impacket is a collection of Python classes for working with network protocols.
+Impacket is focused on providing low-level programmatic access to the packets and for some protocols (for instance NMB, SMB1-3 and MS-DCERPC) the protocol implementation itself.
+Packets can be constructed from scratch, as well as parsed from raw data, and the object oriented API makes it simple to work with deep hierarchies of protocols.
+The library provides a set of tools as examples of what can be done within the context of this library.

 # Contributing
 Your contributions are always welcome!